Remote Therapeutic Monitoring in North Carolina.

 RTM billing in North Carolina.

 RTM uses federally standardized CPT codes with uniform reimbursement across North Carolina.
-NC Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+NC Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 98975~$19